 What can you do to keep insects away?

-- Apply an organic insect repellent.
+- Apply an herbal mosquito repellent.
 Dr. Fedorenko’s True Organic Tick & Mosquito Repellent is a Chemical Free Bug Repellent and is a product of 40 years of research in the field of skin care.
 Note: According to the National Institute on Aging, older people have thinner skin (that can be irritated by the harsh chemicals in some insect repellents).
 Scratching irritated skin can cause bleeding that may lead to infection.

 - Use structural barriers such as window screens and netting.